 Shawn is no exception to this rule.
 He works with a broad range of financial planning clients, but has a center of gravity to keep him grounded in his prospect search.
 His typical client is a young, single professional, or a young family.
 His clients are smart, driven, and ready to take control of their finances.
 He enjoys working with people in his natural market in and around the Bay Area, but he also works with clients virtually who live outside of California.
-While some of his clients are outliers – but the typical person who seeks him out does so because of his investing philosophies, his association with XYPN, and his planning specializations.
+While some of his clients are outliers – the typical person who seeks him out does so because of his investing philosophies, his association with XYPN, and his planning specializations.

 It may surprise you to hear that out of the 99 initial leads Shawn received in his first year, 40% of those calls came directly from being an XYPN member.
 When Shawn filled out his XYPN profile, he selected that he specialized in student loans.
 Whether you’re part of XYPN or another financial planning community, the takeaway here is to utilize that tool.
-Had Shawn filled out his profile with general information, he may not have shown up in somebody’s search.
+Had Shawn filled out his profile with general information, he may not have shown up in searches.

 Shawn also took advantage of fully compliant social proof.
 Social proof is often a hot topic issue with financial planners.
 Most of them are nervous about compliance, and reasonably so.
 Nobody would want to unintentionally break the rules.
 However, the only true rule you need to be following on social sites where you’re listed is that if you ask someone to review or endorse you, you have to ask all your clients to do the same.
 Similarly, you can’t pick and choose which endorsements you use – if a negative review of your services exists, you can’t take it down.
 You also can’t openly endorse any products or services, or make any financial guarantees, but that goes without saying.